the1lab/1lab/src/index.lagda.md

-Our purpose is to make univalent mathematics accessible to everyone who is interested, regardless of cultural background, age, educational background, ethnicity, gender identity, or gender expression. **We believe HoTT is for everyone and are committed to fostering a kind, welcoming environment**.
+Our purpose is to make univalent mathematics accessible to everyone who is interested, regardless of cultural background, age, educational background, ethnicity, gender identity, or gender expression. **HoTT is for everyone, and we are committed to fostering a kind, welcoming environment**.

 ## Open-source software